Chemical bonding concepts emerge naturally from maximally entangled atomic orbitals: Methods

-The construction of intrinsic atomic orbitals and meta-L\"owdin orbitals was performed using the PySCF package~\cite{sun2018pyscf} with default settings.
-To find the maximally entangled atomic orbitals (MEAOs), the objective function \eqref{eqn:meao_2rdm} was maximized using a second-order Newton-Raphson method, where the analytic gradient and diagonal elements of the Hessian were used, as detailed in Appendix \ref{app:gradient}.
-Molecular geometries in Table \ref{tab:bond_order} were taken from experimental data~\cite{WinNT}, while those in Table \ref{tab:mcb} and Figure \ref{fig:meao_aromaticity_combined}{(a)}-{(d)} were taken from the Supporting Information of Ref.~\cite{feixas2008performance}.
-All active space and full configuration interaction calculations were performed with a matrix product state ansatz and a density matrix renormalization group solver provided by the Block2 package~\cite{zhai2021low,zhai2023block2}.
+\textbf{Numerical details.} The construction of intrinsic atomic orbitals and meta-L\"owdin orbitals was performed using the PySCF package~\cite{sun2018pyscf} with default settings.
+To find the maximally entangled atomic orbitals (MEAOs), the objective function, Eq.~\eqref{eqn:meao_2rdm}, was maximized using a second-order Newton-Raphson method, where the analytic gradient and diagonal elements of the Hessian were used, as detailed in Supplementary Note 1.

-After the deformation of the benzene rings, the remaining geometrical parameters were re-optimized using the B3LYP functional with the 6-311++G(d,p) basis~\cite{feixas2008performance}.
-The Diels-Alder reaction was simulated using the Gaussian program~\cite{g16}, starting from the transition state and progressing towards the reagents and products along separate paths.
-Different sets of MEAOs were computed for the ground and first excited states of $\rm LiH$ separately, optimized starting from a set of meta-L\"owdin localized orbitals, and based on the respective 2RDMs from the exact DMRG calculation.
-The relative entropy of bipartite entanglement for mixed states was calculated using the semidefinite programming package CVX~\cite{cvx,gb08}.
-The algorithm for calculating the entanglement can be found in Ref.~\cite{ding2022fermionic}.
-The aromatic indices in Figure \ref{fig:meao_aromaticity_combined}{(f)} were taken from Ref.~\cite{feixas2008performance} and linearly renormalized to the interval [0,1].
-Orbital isosurface plots were produced using the software Jmol~\cite{jmol}.